tri-cods/install/guides/git.md

 ### Step 1: Download Git for Windows

-Go to this website: https://git-scm.com/download/win
+First, go to this website: https://git-scm.com/download/win

 From the option, select "Click here to download manually" and save the file.